""

 Multicultural Field Experience

-As part of Kines 353 Health and Physical Education in a Multicultural Society, students complete the Multicultural Field Experience, in which they work with individuals from a cultural background different than their own.
-Placements for the MFE have included assisting teachers in school health or physical education classes, or volunteering with an after-school program through Madison School and Community Recreation or a community organization.
+As part of KINES 353 Health and Physical Education in a Multicultural Society, students complete the Multicultural Field Experience in which they work with individuals from a cultural background different than their own.
+Placements for the MFE have included assisting teachers in school health or physical education classes, volunteering with an after-school program through Madison School and Community Recreation, and supporting a community organization.

 Additional Activities and Accomplishments